KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 As expected, there were no meaningful results reported for the pipeline runs given the input file with no interesting signals present.

-###### Oddities
+#### Oddities

 SETIcore and hyperSETI produced empty report files when given the dataset lacking doppler drifting signals.
-However, turboSETI's report contained lmany isted hits.
-This was likely resulted due to the way turboSETI preprocessed input data and the physical instrumentation used in collecting the radio observation.
+However, turboSETI's report contained many listed hits.
+This likely resulted due to the way turboSETI preprocessed input data and the physical instrumentation used in collecting the radio observation.
 This was suggested by the 3 MHz cadence of these reported hits.
 When the frequencies associated with these reported hits were investigated, there was found to be no signal present.
 A waterfall plot showing this was included below.

 ![Empty turboSETI Waterfall Output](/dedoppler/turboseti/pltw16x65536_empty.png)

 hyperSETI reported two additional signal of interest hits as compared to turboSETI and hyperSETI.
 These were determined to be the side two data communication sidebands of the main carrier signal found above by turboSETI and SETIcore.
 This demonstrated that hyperSETI's hit-search algorithm was of greater sensitivity and different in implementation than the other pipelines.
-As these two sideband signals are relatively close to the carrier signal's frequency, it is possible that these were eliminated as duplicate hits in neighboring frequency bins through the second iterative step of both turboSETI and SETIcore.
+As these two sideband signals were relatively close to the carrier signal's frequency, it is possible that these were eliminated as duplicate hits in neighboring frequency bins through the second iterative step of both turboSETI and SETIcore.
 A waterfall plot of one of these sidebands was included below.

 ![Sideband Signal hyperSETI](/dedoppler/hyperseti/pltwsingle_coarse_hyper_out.png)

 ## Conclusions

 Through this work benefits, drawbacks, and challenges were made clear.
-The relative performancees, ease of use, and resulting outputs were considered holistically in the hopes to elucidate the best options and strategies in the implementation of a doppler drifting signal SETI pipeline.
+The relative performances, ease of use, and resulting outputs were considered holistically in the hopes to elucidate the best options and strategies in the implementation of a doppler drifting signal SETI pipeline.

-With performed testing, it was found that there was between a 12 and 24 factor of improved performance between the lowest and highest performant pipelines.
+With performed testing, it was found that there was a between 12 and 24 factor of improved performance between the lowest and highest performant pipelines.
 The use of GPUs and largely parallel processing of the main algorithm sections was the largest contributing factor in increased performance.
-The differences in turboSETI's CPU and GPU implementation well supported this, as all other parts of the pipeline were the same.
+The differences in turboSETI's CPU and GPU implementation well supported this as all other parts of the pipeline were the same.
 A average factor of 5 in spreedup by swithcing to GPU processing was observed as compared to the CPU implementation.

 By and large, the benefits of using low-level and close to hardware languages such as C++ and CUDA as compared to higher level Python scripts was well demonstrated.
 As both turboSETI's GPU implementaion and SETIcore's implementation used the same Taylor-Tree dedoppler algorithm and iterative hit-search, the language of implementation was considered to be the fundamental difference leading to changes in performance.

+Considereing the algorithmic complexity, it was noted that although imported library functions may ease the implementation and streamline code, the black-box nature restricts the amount of usable data in regards to internal functioning.
+In this way, optimizations and analyses become difficult if not impossible without revising the implemntation.
+Specifically hyperSETI's hit-search and the use of an imported maxima finding function was of concern.
+While the runtimes of hyperSETI were comparable to turboSETI's GPU implementation, the mechanism causing the difference in comparative runtime between the smaller and larger dataset was not able to be identified due to the black-box effect of the `cusignal.argrelmax()` function.
+While the O(N) nature of a linear search provides less than optimal performance, knowing the internal logic of this algorithm allows optimization based on the function required and supports analysis.

+While the hit-search black-box problem was apparent, so was the benefit of using the Taylor-Tree as compared to the Brute-Force approach in the dedoppler algorithm.
+An acceleration factor of approximately 1.68 was noted in the comparison of hyperSETI's Brute-Force approach to GPU turboSETI's Taylor-Tree.
+The higher performace of turboSETI's GPU implementation with the larger dataset tracked with the theorized performance loss in hyperSETI due to the base level O(N * N * N) complexity of the Brute-Force approach.

+Similar output results were obtained from running each pipeline, though not identical.
+The logical differences in implementation between the very similar turboSETI and SETIcore, and the different hyperSETI led to notable difference in hit finding sensitivity.
+While the first two identified only the main carrier signal from Voyager-1, hyperSETI additionally identified the sideband data signals.
+The method in which the SNR was calculated between implementations was also apparent, with no two pipelines producing the same result.
+This however, did not affect the correct identification of the doppler drifting signal's central frequency.
+All three pipelines precisely identified this to within a 0.0000003 MHz difference due soley to the differnce in the stored value's precision.
+As this was the entire purpose of these software pipelines, the output was considered to be functionally equivalent.
+There was an output oddity while running turboSETI on the multi-channel datafile, though this was discussed in more detail above.

+While the installation was not tested, the inferred complexity of each was comparable.
+Depending on the user's comfortability in compiling C++ programs vs adding packages to Python, one might prove more challenging.
+The installation was the one consistently well documented part of each pipeline's codebase, therfore would not be expected to cause undue setup difficulty.
+Once installed however, turboSETI's greater depth and spread of documentation provided much greater ease of use.
+As the workhorse of the three, this was not surprising, though the stark lack of documentation in the other two could prove challenging for those looking to further develop these tools.

+Modularity was supported in the individual algorithm sections within hyperSETI.
+While beneficial for those looking to develop similar pipelines, the general use case did not seem to necessitate this.

+## Recommendations & Closing Remarks

+Based on the above presented conclusions, a framework of what would produce an optimized doppler drifting signal SETI pipeline can be devised.
+This would include native GPU processes wherever possible, the use of reduced computationally complex algorithms such as the Taylor-Tree, and implementation in a low-level and close to harware language.
+Additionally, it is noted that optimization is most possible when the underlying function of all algorithms providing heavy lifting services are known and analysable.

+While modularity was not found to be needed in the general use case for a dedoppler SETI pipeline, if the dedopper algorithm section itself was a module, another module could potentially be added supporting dedispersion processing.
+This would increase the use case for the pipeline as it would support more general transient astronomy uses as discussed above in turboSETI's Dedoppler section.
+As these are mathematically similar problems, the hit-search module would likely need only small modifications to accomodate this added module.
+The potential for this described pipeline to accelerate SETI science and astronomy make it an ideal candidate for further research and development.

+It is worth noting that there are some additional functionalities available in each pipeline not discussed here. turboSETI's full install included seperate plotting functions, and event finding algorithms.
+An event is defined as strong narrowband signals associated with multiple hits across ON target observations. hyperSETI provided optional dedoppler kernels using the concept of spectral kurtosis.
+As these features were optional, not present in all pipelines, and non vital to the core functionality of the dedoppler signal search, their descriptions were omitted.
+Further information can be found directly in each pipeline's respective codebase listed at the beginning of this document.

 ## Future Work

 To build on the benchmark metrics above, an investigation and benchmarking of the runtimes and performace of the individual algorithm blocks would be a beneficial endeavor.
 This information can then be used in the development and optimization of the most needing sections of the pipeline.

-A further goal would be to look at taking the best functioning algorithm blocks, and implementing a comparable pipeline in Julia to maintian the best qualities of the high-level and easy to understand Python pipelines, and the low-level performance benefits of SETIcore.
+A further goal would be taking the best functioning algorithm blocks and above recommendations, and integrating them into a comparable pipeline developed in Julia.
+Julia provides simplified access to GPU processes as well an active ecosystem of packages.
+This would maintian the best qualities of the high-level and easy to understand Python pipelines, and the low-level performance benefits of SETIcore.

 *July 13th, 2022 - Kevin Jordan and Max Hawkins with support from Dave MacMahon and Daniel Czech*